daveyarwood/blog.djy.io/src/_drafts/announcing-alda-2.md

-* Because of the move to native and most of the work now being done in the `alda` client process (instead of in a worker process), Alda 2 is noticeably faster than Alda 1.
-Scores are now parsed and evaluated in **microseconds**!
+* Because of the move to native and most of the work now being done in the `alda` client process (instead of in a worker process), Alda 2 is noticeably faster than Alda 1 when it comes to parsing and evaluating scores.

 * You no longer have to start a server in order to use Alda.
-No more running `alda up`!
-After installing Alda 2, you're just an `alda play` command away from hearing your text-based musical creations.
+(No more running `alda up`!)
+After installing Alda 2, you can use the `alda play` command right away and hear your text-based musical creations.

 * The new `alda doctor` command runs some basic health checks and looks for signs that your system might not be set up for Alda to work properly.
 If you run into any unexpected problems, `alda doctor` can help you troubleshoot.

-* The Alda REPL (**R**ead-**E**val-**P**lay **L**oop) has been upgraded to work across a network connection.
+* The Alda REPL (**R**ead-**E**val-**P**lay **L**oop) has been upgraded to work over a network connection.
 You can run `alda repl` in either `--client` or `--server` mode, or run `alda repl` with no flags for the experience that you're used to from Alda 1.

   This new, network-enabled REPL has promising potential as a foundation for tooling and a platform for collaborative score-writing in the future!

+* You can now specify volume in terms of dynamic markings, which you may be familiar with from sheet music notation.
+For example, you can use the `(mp)` attribute for a quiet-ish _mezzo piano_, or the `(ffffff)` attribute for the loudest possible dynamic, _fortississississimo_!
+Under the hood, these dynamic attributes are equivalent to volume attributes like `(vol 46)` and `(vol 100)`.

+  For more information about the new dynamic attributes, see [the docs][dynamics-docs].

 # What's changed?